Toponymy: Toponymic commemoration

 renaming streets, as both the celebration of triumph and the repudiation of the old regime is another issue of toponymy.
-Also, in the context of Slavic nationalism, the name of Saint Petersburg was changed to the more Slavic sounding Petrograd from 1914 to 1924, then to Leningrad following the death of Vladimir Lenin and back to Saint-Peterburg in 1991 after the fall of the Soviet Union.
+Also, in the context of Slavic nationalism, the name of Saint Petersburg was changed to the more Slavic sounding Petrograd from 1914 to 1924, then to Leningrad following the death of Vladimir Lenin and back to Saint-Peterburg in 1991 following the dissolution of the Soviet Union.
 After 1830, in the wake of the Greek War of Independence and the establishment of an independent Greek state, Turkish, Slavic and Italian place names were Hellenized, as an effort of "toponymic cleansing."
 This nationalization of place names can also manifest itself in a postcolonial context.

 In Canada, there have been initiatives in recent years "to restore traditional names to reflect the Indigenous culture wherever possible".
 Indigenous mapping is a process that can include restoring place names by Indigenous communities themselves.